 Phishing, spear phishing, whaling, and fraudulent Google ads are only some of the numerous ways how cybercriminals may steal your sensitive data.

-Hacken protects your brand name through the broad range of anti-phishing tools to reduce the negative impact on your customers and brand reputation.
+Hacken protects your brand name through the broad range of anti phishing services to reduce the negative impact on your customers and brand reputation.

 Review our team in action.

 Hacken monitors and detects abusive domains, online forms, and emails via API technology.
-We offer 24/7 protection, which allows us to quickly block and take down malicious sources.
+We offer 24/7 protection, which allows us to block and take down malicious sources quickly.

 We monitor the web and notify you every time someone mentions your brand.
 When criminals advertise fake versions of your product, Hacken buys out the fraudulent ads and hampers the efforts of hackers.
 Alternatively, Hacken contacts Google and other search engines to ensure that malicious ads get removed.